Do you have mountain loads of textbooks and don’t know what to do with them? If so, then you may have to recycle textbooks.

 That’s a lot of books, so it’s not unusual to have unwanted textbooks accumulating dust.

-This article will show you how and where to recycle textbooks, sell, or trade them.
+This article will show you how and where to recycle textbooks, sell books online, or trade them.

 We will also show you how to get paid to recycle books.